Road signs

 Drivers of large or slow vehicles must stop and telephone before using an automatic crossing

 This sign only applies to drivers of large or slow vehicles, but it is worth every learner recognising it: it is a genuine instruction to stop and telephone the signal operator before using the crossing, because such vehicles may not clear it in time between a train's approach and arrival.
+Highway Code rule 294 carries a second duty that is easy to miss — you MUST also telephone when clear of the crossing if you are asked to do so.

 What must not happen at a level crossing